Real fiber for $24.95.* Not ‘fiber-powered’ like the other guys. Call 866-618-0414.

 Have you ever blamed your internet connection — or, more accurately, lag — for your poor gaming performance?
 You may not be wrong!
 If it happens frequently, it might be time to check that you’ve got enough speed to support your gaming system.

-Choosing the right internet plan depends on your internet habits.
+Choosing the right home internet plan depends on your internet habits.
 What else are you doing online: work, school, video calls, streaming?
 How much time do you spend connected each day?

 How many devices are connected at once?
 If you’ve only got one to two devices and you’re mainly sending emails and surfing the web, you’ll be able to use a lower speed.

-But that’s not true for anyone asking the question, “What is a good internet speed for gaming?” — or anyone who hopes to improve their online gaming stats.
+But that’s not true for anyone asking the question, “What is a good internet speed for gaming?” — Or anyone who hopes to improve their online gaming stats.

 You may be wondering, what is the minimum internet speed for gaming you need?
 Recommended speeds for gaming vary but aim for at least 25 Mbps download and 5 Mbps upload at a minimum.
 Remember that this is only if you use your internet connection for gaming.
 If you or someone else is doing anything else, like live-stream gaming, you’ll need higher speeds.